 Burj Jumeira, Dubai

-New skyscraper Dubai - February 2019, plans are unveiled for “Burj Jumeira”, a tower designed by SOM for Dubai, formerly home to the tallest skyscraper in the world.
+New skyscraper Dubai - February 2019, the works and plans for "Burj Jumeira", a tower designed by SOM for Dubai, formerly home of the tallest skyscraper in the world, are unveiled.
 The base of the tower corresponds to the fingerprint of Sheikh Mohammed Bin Rashid al Maktoum, ruler of the emirate of Dubai.
 This structure, an outdoor social space, is planned to host cultural and artistic events and will include numerous furnishings, fountains and an outdoor terraced amphitheater.
 The first batch of housing will be delivered in 2023.
 How tall is the Dubai skyscraper?
-At a guess… no, I'm kidding, of course I know: 550 meters.
+At a guess ... no, I'm kidding, of course I know: 550 meters.
 The tallest tower in the world, also in Dubai, is distant.
 But this is more characteristic.

-The “dubai tallest skyscraper in the world” equation is destined to be pulverized.
+The "dubai tallest skyscraper in the world" equation is destined to be pulverized.
 Not already in height (from the Jeddah Tower to the Sky Mile Tower there will be the largest buildings in the world that will outclass it in height.
 In the future the tallest skyscraper in the world could be ... underground!
-The first experiments (an EartHscraper that "sinks" into the subsoil for over 300 meters) will be followed by projects of the future that will produce entire vertical cities.
+The first experiments (a sinking EartHscraper) underground for over 300 meters) will be followed by future projects that will produce entire vertical cities.
 How much will they be adopted?
 And when?
 Better close the parenthesis and stay focused on the tallest skyscrapers in the world under construction.

 Ranking the tallest skyscrapers in the world

 The tallest skyscraper in the world is (for now) the Burj Khalifa of Dubai, completed in 2009, with its 829 meters.
-Among the tallest (and tallest) skyscrapers in the world of the Burj Jumeira there are many famous buildings in the world.
-The Shanghai Tower, second with 632 meters, is also the unexpected Abraj Al Bait, in Mecca, third with its 601 meters.
-For those wondering what the tallest skyscraper in the world is and how tall it is, the Jeddah Tower in Saudi Arabia: 1000 crazy meters!
+Among the tallest skyscrapers in the world (and tallest) of the Burj Jumeira there are many famous buildings in the world.
+The Shanghai Tower, second with 632 meters, is also unsuspected Abraj Al Bait, in Mecca, third with its 601 meters.
+For those who were wondering what the tallest skyscraper in the world under construction is and how high is the Jeddah Tower, also called Kingdom Tower, in Saudi Arabia: 1000 crazy meters!
 To reach the top floors of the tallest building in the world, there will be elevators capable of running like a moped, 36 kilometers per hour.

 Skyscrapers in Italy